nexusproject/phcl/docs/runtime.md

 `generate(...)` materializes multiple concrete declarations from one class-first declaration template.

-The first version accepts a mapping.
-Mapping keys become stable generation identity suffixes, and values remain the original Python values.
+`generate(...)` accepts a mapping or a list.
+Mapping keys become generation identity suffixes.
+List items use positional string keys such as `"0"` and `"1"`.
+Values remain the original Python values.

 Example: